anmarjarjees/java-essentials/README.md

         [new-env-var-added](images/new-env-var-added.jpg)

     - SECOND WAY: Edit Button
-        - First click/select the "Path" varaible
+        - First click/select the "Path" variable
         - Click "Edit"
         - Click "New", windows will add a new line so just paste the path "C:\Program Files\Java\jdk-17.0.4\bin"
         - Then OK...